REVIEWS

 -By Fabiana Crepaldi, for Notas Musicais

-"Laura Pisani was a Queen of the Night with a powerful voice and great musicality."
+“Laura Pisani was a Queen of the Night with a powerful voice and remarkable musicality, even in the most extremely challenging passages.."

 -By Eduardo Balestena, for Críticos Musicales de la Argentina

-"Laura Pisani portrayed the Queen of the Night with unquestionable professionalism.
-She has a beautiful color, a great volume, a powerful middle voice and all the high notes needed to play the role."
+“Laura Pisani delivered the Queen of the Night with undeniable professionalism.
+She possesses a beautiful tone, remarkable fluidity, a powerful middle register, and all the high notes the role demands."

 -By Gustavo Otero, for L'ape musicale